Hsiung Feng III: Development

 CSIST started a ramjet test vehicle program in 1994, and this project was later merged with the Hsiung Feng program.
 Flight testing of a prototype started in 1997.
 Operational testing and evaluation was started in 2004 and was completed by 2005, on board ROCS Cheng Kung.
-The development and flight test program for the Yun Feng long range supersonic cruise missile was hidden within the HF-3's flight test program.
+The development and flight test program for the Yun Feng supersonic cruise missile was hidden within the HF-3's flight test program.

 According to the Jamestown Foundation the HF-3 was intended to counter the SS-N-22 Sunburn which the PRC had acquired with its Sovremennyy-class destroyers.

 Deployment

 The missile was officially revealed on October 10, 2007, at a military parade in Taipei, Taiwan.
 It has now been deployed aboard the ROC Navy's La Fayette/Kang Ding-class frigate, Cheng Kung-class frigate, Jin Chiang-class patrol gunboats, and on road mobile tractor trailers.
 In 2019, Taiwanese President Tsai Ing-wen ordered the NCSIST to accelerate mass production of the HF-3 in response to increasing Chinese military power and bellicosity.